 WARDS was registered in the year 1991.
 The first project for mentally challenged children was launched in the year 1992.
 Many NGOs like KPAMRC, National Trust, and Parivaar stood by him and guided him whenever he needed advice in this line.
 He got the right inspiration from the right people who had inspired him with their teachings and examples to go in the right direction to plan, execute and implement the rehabilitation programs at WARDS.

 After a life-long struggle for WARDS, he passed away on Sep 12, 2018.
-With this new infrastructure WARDS restarted the journey to reach the untouched sections of the society and realise his vision.
+His daughter Mrs.Aruna has taken over as the new secretary of the school from 18th September 2018.
+With new infrastructure WARDS has restarted the journey to reach the untouched sections of the society and realise his vision.
 WARDS management will strive hard to keep his memory alive and continue to realise his dreams for a brighter world for the challenged.

 Members on the Board